 Feature ids from the list of Feature Bundle Definitions, and in the case of

-operation also the Feature
+an INSTALL or UPDATE operation also the Feature

 being operated upon.
 The entries in the returned stream must only contain